temp-remember-to-delete/docker-hy.github.io/data/part-2/section-3.md

 After you have configured the volume:

 - Save a few messages through the frontend
-- Run `docker-compose down`
+- Run `podman-compose down`
-- Run `docker-compose up` and see that the messages are available after refreshing browser
+- Run `podman-compose up` and see that the messages are available after refreshing browser
-- Run `docker-compose down` and delete the volume folder manually
+- Run `podman-compose down` and delete the volume folder manually
-- Run `docker-compose up` and the data should be gone
+- Run `podman-compose up` and the data should be gone

 Maybe it would be simpler to back them up now that you know where they are.

 > TIP: To save you the trouble of testing all of those steps, just look into the folder before trying the steps.
 If
-> it's empty after docker-compose up then something is wrong.
+> it's empty after podman-compose up then something is wrong.

-> TIP: Since you may have broken the buttons in nginx exercise you should test with a version of docker-compose.yml that doesn't break the buttons
+> TIP: Since you may have broken the buttons in nginx exercise you should test with a version of podman-compose.yml that doesn't break the buttons

-Submit the docker-compose.yml
+Submit the podman-compose.yml

 </exercise>